facebookarchive/AsyncDisplayKit/_docs/automatic-layout-containers.md

 ### ASStaticLayoutable Properties

-The following properties will only apply to a child wrapped in an **static** layoutSpec.
+The following properties may be set on any node or layoutSpecs, but will only apply to those who are a **child of a static** layoutSpec.

 <table style="width:100%"  class = "paddingBetweenCols">
   <tr>